$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Introduction

-In this paper, we ask a natural question of whether this scheme can be extended on the higher spin system, for example, on three- or four-state Potts models in their paramagnetic phase.
-We show that the answer is affirmative: we formulate the SPT paramagnetic models with $Z_3$ symmetries.
-First, we start from the three-state Potts model on a triangular lattice in the paramagnetic phase, which has a gap.
+In this paper, we construct an SPT phase on a two-dimensional triangular lattice based on the higher spin system, namely the three-state Potts model in its paramagnetic phase.
+We discuss the construction of the model in detail and formulate the SPT lattice paramagnets with $Z_3$ symmetry.
+We start from the three-state Potts model on a triangular lattice in the paramagnetic phase, whose spectrum is gapped.
 The paramagnetic Potts model has larger, $Z_3 \times Z_3 \times Z_3$ symmetry, where each $Z_3$ is defined on three different triangular lattice sites.
 The triangular lattice contains three triangular sub-lattices of larger size, denoting with index $i=1,2,3$.
-Then, following the approach of Ref.~\cite{Levin-Gu}, we reformulate the $Z_3$ Potts model by use of symmetry-protected unitary transformation, which has nontrivial cocycle property in the $Z_3 \times Z_3 \times Z_3$ and $Z_3$ groups.
+Then, following the approach of Ref.~\cite{Levin-Gu}, we reformulate the $Z_3$ Potts model using symmetry-protected unitary transformation, which has nontrivial cocycle property in the $Z_3 \times Z_3 \times Z_3$ and $Z_3$ groups.
 According to Refs.~ \cite{Wen-2012, Wen-2013, Wen-2014}, the variety of SPT states in 2D models is defined by elements of the third cohomology group of the symmetry group of the model.
 In our case it leads to $H^3(Z_3 \times Z_3 \times Z_3, U(1)) = (\times Z_3)^7$ \cite{Wu-2013,Tantivasadakarn-2017} and $H^3(Z_3, U(1)) = Z_3$.
 We show how $ Z_3 \times Z_3 \times Z_3 $ and $Z_3$ symmetric unitary transformations preserve the spectrum in bulk and lead to the appearance of gapless edge states manifesting the presence of the SPT phase.
+Models with $Z_3$ and $ Z_3 \times Z_3 \times Z_3 $ symmetry were discussed also in \cite{Wang-2015} and \cite{Alavirad-2021, Wu-2013} respectively.
+Finally, we identify the Hamiltonian operators describing the edge states in $Z_3 \times Z_3 \times Z_3$ symmetric case and investigate their symmetry and conformal properties.

-Finally, we identify the Hamiltonian operators describing the edge states in $Z_3 \times Z_3 \times Z_3$ symmetric case and investigate their properties.
+Importantly, we found that our edge Hamiltonian has hidden $U(1)$ anomalous symmetry, which is responsible for the current algebra of the corresponding low-energy CFT and shrinks the possible theories considerably, helping us to identify the low-energy CFT candidate as the coset $SU(3)_2/SU(2)_2$ model.
+We have used the technique developed in \cite{Wang-Zou-2022} for $U(1)$ subgroup in XXZ Heisenberg chain to detect corresponding Kac-Moody algebra and its central extension in our model.